ewrtonl/moviepicker/README.md

 Users should be able to:<br/>

-- Receive a movie suggestion every time you click the button.<br/>
+- Receive a movie suggestion every time you click on the button.<br/>
 - See the film's poster, title, synopsis and platform.<br/>
 - View the optimal layout depending on their device's screen size<br/>